-The article below is my own theorizing based on a systems-engineering approach to analysis.
-In other words, please note this disclaimer and don’t make life-changing pharmacological decisions based on this!
+This article is my own theorizing based on a systems-engineering approach to neurological analysis.
+In other words, please note this disclaimer and don’t make life-changing pharmacological decisions based solely on this!
 I present it as a data point of possible interest to others affected by similar phenomena.
-There is related subtext in the associated graphic, but that is another story.
+(There is related subtext in the graphic above, which I created after being injured by a careless shotgun approach to therapy, but that is another story… though all too common.)

 A frustrating change of perception